Disclaimer: I don't own anything but those poor words

 "He's a… childhood friend who loves Christmas," I explain.

 "It shows," she chuckles.
-"It's nice… what you've done, with the tree, the party," she compliments.
+"It's nice… what you've done, with the tree, and the party," she compliments.
 "It's a great change from usual."

 "Hey, even the Grinch eventually enjoyed Christmas."